ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 ### STEP 8: Quantification

-<div align="justify"> We quantify the potential lncRNAs, PCGs and both (lncRNAs and PCGs) using <a href="https://github.com/COMBINE-lab/salmon">Salmon</a>.
+<div align="justify"> We quantify the potential lncRNAs, PCGs and both categories (potential lncRNAs and PCGs) using <a href="https://github.com/COMBINE-lab/salmon">Salmon</a>.
 As Salmon requires the transcriptome file (FASTA) to quantify the transcripts, we use <a href="https://github.com/deweylab/RSEM">RSEM</a> to extract this information from the annotation file (GTF) and the genome file (FASTA).
-Three different transcriptomic references are used: lncRNAs only, PCGs only and both joined. <br /><br /></div>
+Three different transcriptomic references are used: potential lncRNAs only, PCGs only and both categories together. <br /><br /></div>

 ```
 cd 06-Quantification/cme/